vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 ```

 ### `^jsonpath`( string id )
 `string` is a description of how to walk JSON.
-Id is the name of the node you want to start at (typically returned from `^JSONOPEN` or `^JSONPARSE`.
-Array values are accessed using typical array notation like `ja-1[3]` and object fields using dotted notation like `jo-7.id`.
+Id is the name of the node you want to start at
+(typically returned from `^jsonopen` or `^jsonparse`.
+Array values are accessed using typical array notation like `ja-1[3]`
+and object fields using dotted notation like `jo-7.id`.

-A simple path access might look like this: `[1].id` which means take the root object passed as id, e.g., ja-1, get the 2nd index value (arrays are 0-based in JSON).
+A simple path access might look like this: `[1].id` which means take the root object passed as id, e.g., `ja-1`,
+get the 2nd index value (arrays are 0-based in JSON).
 That value is expected to be an object, so return the value corresponding to the id field of that object.
-In more complex situations, the value of id might itself be an object or an array, which you could continue indexing like `[1].id.firstname`.
+In more complex situations, the value of id might itself be an object or an array,
+which you could continue indexing like `[1].id.firstname`.

 `^Jsonpath` can also return the actual factid of the match, instead of the object of the fact.
-This would allow you to see the index of a found array element, or the json object/array
+This would allow you to see the index of a found array element, or the json object/array name involved.
-name involved.
-Or you could use `^revisefact` to change the specific value of that fact (not
-creating a new fact).
+Or you could use `^revisefact` to change the specific value of that fact (not creating a new fact).
 Just add `*` after your final path, eg
 ```
 ^jsonpath(.name* $$obj)
 ^jsonpath(.name[4]* $$obj)